Kav Temperley: Other activities

 A National Office for Live Music was launched by Australian Prime Minister Kevin Rudd in July 2013 and, as of August 2013, Temperley is the state ambassador for Western Australia.

 In 2015, Temperley curated for APRA song hub.

 In 2016, he created production Songs From The Suburbs, Songs From The Sea for Fremantle Festival.

 In 2017, he composed and produced "The Shower Song" for water awareness.

 Mentor and educator

 Since 2015, Temperley and (more recently) his partner Beth Ivers have been running songwriting workshops for teens and emerging musicians around the country.
 Temperley is passionate about the craft of songwriting.

 Temperley is also the co-founder (again with partner Beth) of On a Boat Productions, a production house where they create, produce and educate in creative content.

 Personal life

 Temperley and his ex-wife Abeni Dara are parents of two children.

-Temperley lives with his wife Beth Ivers in Fremantle, Western Australia.
+Temperley lives with his wife Beth Ivers in Fremantle,.
 They live with his two sons, and Ivers' two daughters.